microsoft/TypeScript-Website/packages/documentation/copy/en/declaration files/templates/module.d.ts.md

 ---
-title: .d.ts files for Modules
+title: Modules
 layout: docs
 permalink: /docs/handbook/declaration-files/templates/module-d-ts.html
 ---

-## Comparing JavaScript to an example DTS
+# Comparing JavaScript to an example DTS

-### Common CommonJS Patterns
+## Common CommonJS Patterns

 A module using CommonJS patterns uses `module.exports` to describe the exported values.
 For example, here is a module which exports a function and a numerical constant: